sourcegraph/sourcegraph-public-snapshot/doc/user/search/index.md

 ### Statistics

+> NOTE: To enable this experimental feature, set `{"experimentalFeatures": {"searchStats": true} }` in user settings.

 On a search results page, press the **Stats** button to view a language breakdown of all results matching the query.
 Each matching file is analyzed to detect its language, and line count statistics are computed as follows:

 - Query matches entire repositories (e.g., using only `repo:`): all lines (in all files) in matching repositories are counted.